GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 ------------------------

 In GEOSX, we call **Events** anything that happens at a set time, or a set frequency (**PeriodicEvents**).
-Events are very important and useful elements in GEOSX, and a dedicated section just for events is necessary to gives them the treatment they deserve.
+Events are central element in GEOSX, and a dedicated section just for events is necessary to gives them the treatment they deserve.

-But for now, we focus on three simple types of events: the time at which we wish the simulation to end (``maxTime``), the times at which we want the solver to perform computations, and the times we wish to have simulation output values reported.
+For now, we focus on three simple events: the time at which we wish the simulation to end (``maxTime``), the times at which we want the solver to perform updates, and the times we wish to have simulation output values reported.